“She’s coming!” Vicky burst into the break room causing Avera to jump off the couch from a drooling sleep.

 Vicky was the first to climb out onto the roof, followed by Kyle and then Avera.

-“I keep golden eyes.
+“I keep Golden Eyes.
 They started pointing north this morning.”
-Vicky produce a small flower from her jacket pocket.
-It was in a small sealed vase of water.
-It was a small flower with triangular petals.
-Each petal was golden with it’s outer edges flecked with a deep red.
-The overlapping petal’s edge had a fringe of red that ran to the center of the flower, given the whole thing an appearance of a mechanical iris.
+Vicky produced a small sealed bell jar containing a small flower with triangular petals.
+The petals were speckled gold with the outer edges flecked dark red.
+On the edge of the petal that overlapped its neighbor was also red.
+The red lines ran to the center of the flower, accenting the angles of the petals.
+The whole blossom had the overall appearance of a mechanical iris.

-Vicky twisted the flower so that it faced south and set it on the roof and backed away.
-Slowly, the flower twisted and returned to face north, away from the sunlight.
+Vicky set the jar down on the roof so that the flower faced south and backed away.
+Slowly, the flower twisted and returned to look north, away from the sunlight.

 “See,” she said with a bright smile.

 GET IT OFF MY ROOF.
-OR I WILL REMOVE IT.
+OR IT WILL BE FORCIBLY REMOVED.

 They waited, nothing happened.

-“I see.”
-Kyle said.
-“Then you should probably stay quiet, I think I see one of the mountains is moving.”
+“I see,” Kyle said.
+“Then you should probably stay quiet; I think one of the mountains is moving.”

-“What is that?!
+Avera fell from the shock pointing at the moving mountain, “What is that?!
 How is that real!”
-Avera fell backwards.

 DO NOT MAKE ANY SUDDEN MOVEMENTS.
-SHE HUNTS BY SIGHT.
+IT HUNTS BY SIGHT.

 The head swiveled and her gaze turned toward MacSweeny’s.

-The body turned and the massive creature began walking towards them.
+The body turned, and the massive creature walked towards the Market.

 Suddenly, she was gone.
 The mountain was whole again as if nothing had happened.

-There was a crackle of roof stone all three jumped at and turned around.
-There, standing on the roof, was Crystal.
-She was no higher then Vicky’s waist.
-The pegasus was made of dark green leaves, trimmed in reds and browns, her tail and mane were long grasses of red.
-Her eyes were exactly like the golden eye flowers.
+A crackle of roof stone from behind made Avera and Kyle jump and spun to face the threat.
+Standing on the rooftop before them, was Crystal.
+She stood no higher than Vicky’s waist.
+The pegasus was made of dark green leaves, trimmed in reds and browns, her tail and mane were long grasses in shades of red.
+Her wings were made of broad study leaves.
+Her eyes were two Golden Eye Flowers.

 Vicky bowed low, and Crystal returned the bow.